Commercial leases and COVID-19 FAQs

 It is in the interests of all parties to negotiate a mutually beneficial outcome.

-Where parties are unable to do this, they must attend mediation through the Small Business Commission, before any further action is taken.
+Where parties are unable to do this, they must attend mediation through the Small Business Commission, before any further action is taken, except for urgent matters involving a threatened or actual eviction, where interim arrangements can be sought through NSW Civil and Administrative Tribunal or the courts.

 The mediator cannot impose any outcome but, if a mediation is successful, parties can enter a binding deed.